componentjs/shrinkwrap/README.md

 You can enable the script mode by using the arg `--strict`.

 ### branches
-The srict mode is neccessary if some components using a branch instead of version.
+For branches the srict mode is enabled automatically, it's necessary if some components using a branch instead of a semver.
 Sometimes you see dependencies like `master` or `my-hacky-branch`.

-In this case you may get a different version after some time if you reinstall the component. component-shrinkwrap will enable the strict mode automatically if the version is invalid semver and use the commit hash instead for installing components.
+In this case you may get a different version after some time if you reinstall the component. component-shrinkwrap will enable the strict mode automatically if the version is invalid semver and use the commit hash instead the version for installing components.

 ### versions/tags